Once upon a time I was going through a bit of stress and dropped ten pounds in a week.

 For Seester?
 I think she purged everything she wanted to say to her troubling kid sister for thirty-some years and the angst whoofed out of her in one big swoop.

 We started laughing and laughing and laughed until we were crying.
 We met in the middle of the kitchen and held onto each other and laughed until tears were running down our faces.
-Jenny looked at her Mom and her aunt, firmly and accurately stated: “You two are weird,” and stomped off to find someone saner to hang out with.
+Daughter looked at her mom and her aunt, firmly and accurately stated: “You two are weird,” and stomped off to find someone saner to hang out with.

 I left Red Lodge to move to Pittsburgh.
 It wasn’t until I unpacked for about the third move that I found the jeans stuffed in a box I’d never opened.
 I knew exactly what I was going to do with them.
 Goodwill?
 Ebay?
 No way.
 I grabbed a marker and wrote down one entire leg.